 Montessori classrooms emphasize competition with oneself: self-monitoring, self-correction, and a variety of other executive skills aimed at continuous improvement.
 Students typically become comfortable with their strengths and learn how to address their weaknesses.
 In older classes, students commonly participate in competitive activities with clear “winners” (auditions for limited opera roles, the annual spelling bee, etc.) in which students give their best performances while simultaneously encouraging peers to do the same.
 It is a healthy competition in which all contenders are content that they did their best in an environment with clear and consistent rules.

-Copyright © 2024 Towne Square Academy at Norcross - All Rights Reserved.
+Copyright © 2024 Town Square Academy.
+All Rights Reserved.
+Privacy Policy.